rossrobino/blog/src/content/iterables.md

 ## Merging iterables

-If you have many iterables you need to merge into one there are various ways to accomplish this.
+If you have many iterables you need to combine into one there are various ways to accomplish this.

 ### Synchronous